RedDuck-Software/midas-contracts/docgen/index.md

 function initiateDepositRequest(address tokenIn, uint256 amountUsdIn) external returns (uint256)
 ```

-deposits USD token into vault and mints
-stUSD using the DataFeed price
+first step of the depositing proccess.
+Transfers stablecoin from the user and saves the deposit request
+into the storage.
+Then request should be validated off-chain
+and fulfilled by the vault`s admin by calling the
+`fulfillDepositRequest`

-_transfers `tokenIn` from msg.sender and mints
+_transfers `tokenIn` from msg.sender
-stUSD according to ETF data feed price_
+and saves deposit request to the storage_

 #### Parameters